Scroll Tutorial - Part I

 The @

 operator is a key construct of Scroll.
-It is how we tell scroll to roll random values and entities.
+It is how we tell Scroll to roll random values and entities.

 The !

-operator must be used any time we want to export an attribute to a renderer or to another entity (more on this later).
+operator must be used any time we want to export an attribute to a renderer or another entity (more on this later).

 Now let's examine the HTML